johsteffens/About-Me/README.md

 ## About AI

 **Q:** What is a [Holor Virtual Machine](https://github.com/johsteffens/beth/blob/master/lib/bhvm/README.md)? <br>
-**A: A virtual platform I ivented.
+**A: A virtual platform I invented.
 It can run holor (e.g. scalar, vector, matrix, ...) operations.
 Especially useful for artificial neural networks.**

 **Q:** What means [bhpt](https://github.com/johsteffens/beth/tree/master/lib/bhpt)? <br>
 **A: A (yet) incomplete framework to design and train neural networks.**